 Artificial Grass Cost per Square Foot

 $1.80 to $7.50 per square foot

 You can even use them to add a bit of color to your background or use it in a dog-care facility.

 $5.09 to $5.66 per square foot

 $2.60 to $3.70 per square foot

-Its flow-through backing feature helps in reducing odor of trapped moisture and allows for easy drainage while the antimicrobial layer keeps things hygienic.
+Its flow-through backing feature helps in reducing the odor of trapped moisture and allows for easy drainage.
+At the same time, the antimicrobial layer keeps things hygienic.

 Artificial Grass Installation Cost

-Installing artificial turf in your home’s yard can cost anywhere ranging between $6 and $20 per square foot, depending on several factors like labor or materials costs.
+Installing artificial turf in your home’s yard can cost anywhere, ranging between $6 and $20 per square foot, depending on several factors like labor or materials costs.